Shutterstock (NYSE:SSTK) PT Raised to $102.00

-Shutterstock (NYSE:SSTK) had its price target hoisted by equities researchers at Truist from $86.00 to $102.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Truist’s target price would indicate a potential upside of 13.22% from the company’s previous close.
+Shutterstock (NYSE:SSTK) had its price target upped by equities research analysts at Truist Securities from $86.00 to $102.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
+Truist Securities’ price objective would suggest a potential upside of 13.18% from the stock’s previous close.

-Other equities analysts have also issued reports about the company.
-Stifel Nicolaus restated a “buy” rating and set a $85.00 price target on shares of Shutterstock in a research report on Wednesday, January 27th.
-Needham & Company LLC assumed coverage on Shutterstock in a research report on Monday.
-They issued a “buy” rating and a $105.00 price objective on the stock.
-JMP Securities lifted their price objective on Shutterstock from $100.00 to $110.00 and gave the stock a “market outperform” rating in a research report on Wednesday.
-Finally, Zacks Investment Research lowered Shutterstock from a “buy” rating to a “hold” rating in a research report on Tuesday, February 16th.
-One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average target price of $93.50.
+A number of other equities analysts have also recently issued reports on SSTK.
+JMP Securities raised their price objective on shares of Shutterstock from $100.00 to $110.00 and gave the company a “market outperform” rating in a research note on Wednesday.
+Zacks Investment Research cut Shutterstock from a “buy” rating to a “hold” rating in a research note on Tuesday, February 16th.
+Truist increased their target price on Shutterstock from $86.00 to $102.00 in a research note on Wednesday.
+Stifel Nicolaus restated a “buy” rating and set a $85.00 target price on shares of Shutterstock in a research report on Wednesday, January 27th.
+Finally, Needham & Company LLC initiated coverage on shares of Shutterstock in a research report on Monday.
+They issued a “buy” rating and a $105.00 price target on the stock.
+Six investment analysts have rated the stock with a buy rating, Shutterstock has an average rating of “Buy” and a consensus target price of $95.71.

 Shutterstock, Inc, a technology company, provides content, and tools and services in North America, Europe, and internationally.
 It offers image services consisting of photographs, vectors, and illustrations, which is used in visual communications, such as Websites, digital and print marketing materials, corporate communications, books, publications, and others; footage services, including video clips, filmed by industry experts and cinema grade video effects, and HD and 4K formats that are integrated into Websites, social media, marketing campaigns, and cinematic productions; and music services comprising music tracks and sound effects, which are used to complement digital imagery.